The Ultimate At-Home Workout Guide: How to Build a Routine You’ll Stick With

 Before you start dreaming about turning your garage into a mini Gold’s Gym, let’s discuss what you want.
 Are you trying to get strong enough to open stubborn pickle jars?
 Maybe you want to chase your kids around without getting winded?
 Or perhaps you’re eyeing that 5K your friend won’t shut up about?

 Here’s the thing—there’s no wrong answer.
 Your fitness goals are yours alone.
-Someone who wants to nail their first pull-up needs an entirely different setup than someone who wants to touch their toes without pulling a muscle.
+Someone who wants to nail their first pull-up needs an entirely different setup than someone who wants to touch their toes without straining their muscles.

 Now, about that workout space